 What advice to you have to aspring queer writers who want to write about queer culture?

 Do it.
 Definitely do it.
 But think about the nuance, always think about the nuance.
 Think how whichever aspect of our culture you’re exploring has changed, because it’s always changing (I think that’s part of the beauty of queer culture).
 Don’t worry about it seeming weird or unrecognizable to readers who don’t understand it: Who the fuck cares?
 Do it anyway.
 We deserve it.
 Queer culture is real and it has a powerful effect on the broader culture.
 That Met Gala with the camp theme?
 There’s a reason the handful of queer people who were there actually knew how to pull off camp and very few others did.
 We have historically had an effect on the world and we will continue to have an effect on the world, so write it.

-Rebekah Frumkin‘s fiction, nonfiction, journalism, and criticism have appeared in Granta, Guernica, The Paris Review, The Washington Post, McSweeney’s, and elsewhere.
-Her novel, The Comedown, came out from Henry Holt in 2018 and SEM Libri in 2019.
-She is a professor of creative writing at Southern Illinois University.
+R. A. Frumkin‘s fiction, nonfiction, journalism, and criticism have appeared in Granta, Guernica, The Paris Review, The Washington Post, McSweeney’s, and elsewhere.
+Their novel, The Comedown, came out from Henry Holt in 2018 and SEM Libri in 2019.
+They are a professor of creative writing at Southern Illinois University.